Antony-AXS/indicator.nvim/README.md

    tab = {
-     activate = true, -- Displays the tab stats on the status bar. position = { section = "x", index = 1 }, -- To configure the position of the tab stats.
+     activate = true, -- Displays the tab stats on the status bar. position = { section = "x", index = 1 }, -- To configure the position of the tab stats. color = "" -- Sets the color of tab stats.
+If not set, the default color will be yellow.
    },
    window = {
-     activate = true, -- Displays the window stats on the status bar. position = { section = "x", index = 1 }, -- To configure the position of the window stats.
+     activate = true, -- Displays the window stats on the status bar. position = { section = "x", index = 1 }, -- To configure the position of the window stats. color = "" -- Sets the color of window stats.
+If not set, the default color will be yellow.
    },
   },
  })